 In 2016 I started as a research fellow as part of the J. Philip Kistler Stroke Research Centre at the Massachusetts General Hospital and Harvard Medical School in Boston.
 My current work focuses on stroke patients, where I investigate the concept of reserve that helps a patient to a better outcome after stroke.

-In 2017 I was honored to receive the Marie-Curie Global-Fellowship by the European Union, which supports me in my endeavors to bring methodological advances directly to the clinic.
+In 2017 I was honored to receive the Marie-Curie Global-Fellowship by the European Union, which supports me in my endeavors to bring methodological advances directly to the clinic, as part of the German Center for Neurodegenerative Disease Bonn, Germany, Harvard Medical School, and Massachusetts General Hospital.
+My research project ARTEMIS helped me translate many methodological advances into the low quality imaging setting of acute stroke populations, where data is acquired in the emergency room.